SynALI Air-Liquid Interface Lung Model

 - Product SKU: SY-405001

-- Category: Cell Culture Chips, Microfluidic Chips, Microfluidic Organ-on-a-chip, Standard microfluidic chips, SynVivo
+- Category: Microfluidic Chips, Microfluidic Organ-on-a-chip, Organ-on-a-chip Bundles, SynVivo

 This organ-on-a-chip with central chamber and flanked microchannels allows to create an air-liquid interface model mimicking the lung architecture.
 The microfluidic chip can be functionalized with lung epithelial cells surrounded by a vasculature made of endothelial cells to recreate the typical in vivo Air-Liquid Interface.

-Two packs available to start using the setup out of the box!
+Chip only, or available in two kit sizes to start using the setup out of the box!

 SynALI from SynVivo is a new air-liquid interface model (Air Liquid Interface Microfabricated Porous Structures Ciliated Airway Cells - ALI) imitating the architecture of the lungs.
 The microfluidic device is optically clear, functionalized with epithelial cells surrounded by a vascular system composed of endothelial cells.
 This structure maintains an air fluid (ALI) through the cells of the airways, allowing the formation of respiratory tubules that transport mucus: this is the phenomenon of mucociliary clearance.